Surprise Lily, Resurrection Lily

 Lycoris squamigera Maxim. is the correct and accepted name for this species of Lycoris.
 It was first described by Carl Johann Maximowicz in Botanische Jahrbücher für Systematik in 1885.

-Plants of the World Online by Kew lists 20 accepted species in the Lycoris genus (as of 2-21-19 when I updated this page).
+Plants of the World Online by Kew lists 20 accepted species in the Lycoris genus (as of 8-7-21 when this page was last updated).
+It is a member of the plant family Amaryllidaceae with 69 genera.
+Those numbers could change as updates are made.

 I am sure everyone has seen these flowers popping up in many yards in the late summer.
 They are known by several names including Surprise Lily, Resurrection Lily, Naked Lady, etc. My parents always called them Surprise Lilies.